jeremiah-toribio/telco-churn-turn/README.md

 - The insights discovered will be used to make decisions to prevent further customer churn

-## Initial Thoughts (re)
+## Initial Thoughts
 ---
-When determining whether or not a customer will churn, my initial thought is there will likely be a few elements to determine if a customer will churn.
+When determining whether or not a customer will churn, my initial thought is there will likely be a few elements to that will not definitely determine if a customer will churn but may help in making a slightly better assumption that one will churn.

 ## Planning
 ---